TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 =================

 This document is mostly intended to help developers who want to contribute to the TYPO3 CMS source code.
-It also provides some sections which will be helpful for people reporting bugs.
+It also provides some sections which will be helpful for people reporting bugs and testing patches.
 If you are not a developer, you can still post a bug report and help in this area is appreciated very much.

 .. _how-to-read-this-document: